jwreagor/xcode-vm/README.md

 * Utilization for processing CD/CI jobs.

 You'll need to use your personal, licensed copy of OS X in order to build this VM.
-Everything else will be automatically installed for you (or will be in time).
+We'll also walk you through downloading Xcode for your VM.
+Everything else should be automatically installed for you.

 This setup works with Vagrant since [boxcutter/osx][1] provides a well supported process and Packer template.
 Hopefully in the future we'll get the time to test